Peter Gellhorn: Life

-Gellhorn married the actress Olive Layton (1918-2009, daughter of the economist Lord Layton) in 1943; they had two sons and two daughters.
+Gellhorn married the actress Olive Layton (1918–2009, daughter of the economist Lord Layton) in 1943; they had two sons and two daughters.
 After retiring from the BBC in 1972 he taught at the Guildhall School of Music and the Royal College of Music, coached singers and other musicians from his home in south-west London, and played as part of a piano duo and as an accompanist.
 The young George Benjamin studied both the piano and composition with Gellhorn until the age of 15.
 After three years, Gellhorn arranged for Benjamin to continue his lessons in Paris with Olivier Messiaen, whom he had known for many years.

 Works

-As a young man in Berlin, Gellhorn was already composing, examples being the four movement Kleine Suite for oboe and piano (1932) and the String Quartet No 1 (1933-4), both in highly chromatic though still tonal style.
+As a young man in Berlin, Gellhorn was already composing, examples being the four movement Kleine Suite for oboe and piano (1932) and the String Quartet No 1 (1933-4), both in a highly chromatic though still tonal style.
 A second string quartet (1935, by which time he was in England), and Totentanz (1937), a work for two pianos, continued in much the same vein.
 There was also a Bach-influenced neo-classical work, the Trio Suite for two violins and viola.
 But also in 1937 he composed the more introverted and melancholy Intermezzo for violin and piano, written for his friend Maria Lidka.
 This melancholy vein continued with his first setting of English words (by Walter de la Mare): Autumn (1938).

 Then came his internment, during which The Cats (a short movement for strings) and Mooragh (for male choir and strings, setting words by F.F.Beiber) were composed.
 There was a male choir in the Mooragh camp, and Bieber was a fellow internee.

 Following the war Gellhorn was much less prolific as a composer.
 His later works include Thoughts on a Chinese Tune for two clarinets and piano duet (1976), the Dialogue for violin and viola with string orchestra (1977), a second Trio Suite, for children (1982), and a final song, Aedh wishes for the Cloths of Heaven (1995).